-6.6 Criminal convictions and offences

-6.6.1 There are separate safeguards in the UK GDPR for Personal Data relating to criminal convictions and offences.

-- 6.6.2 It is likely that the Trust will Process Data about criminal convictions or offences.
-This may be as a result of pre-vetting checks we are required to undertake on staff and trustees or due to information which we may acquire during the course of their employment or appointment. - 6.6.3 In addition, from time to time we may acquire information about criminal convictions or offences involving pupils or Parents.
-This information is not routinely collected and is only likely to be processed by the Trust in specific circumstances, for example, if a child protection issue arises or if a Parent / carer is involved in a criminal matter. - 6.6.4 Where appropriate, such information may be shared with external agencies such as the child protection team at the Local Authority, the Local Authority Designated Officer and / or the Police.
+- 6.4.2.7 for substantial public interest purposes - 6.4.2.8 for health and social care purposes - 6.4.2.9 for public health purposes - 6.4.2.10 for archiving, research and statistics purposes - 6.4.3 Knightsfield School recognises that in addition to Special Category/Sensitive Personal Data, we are also likely to Process information about our stakeholders which is confidential in nature, for example, information about family circumstances, child protection or safeguarding issues.
+Appropriate safeguards must be implemented for such information, even if it does not meet the legal definition of Special Category/Sensitive Personal Data. - 6.5 Criminal convictions and offences - 6.5.1 There are separate safeguards in the UK GDPR for Personal Data relating to criminal convictions and offences. - 6.5.2 It is likely that Knightsfield School will Process Data about criminal convictions or offences.
+This may be as a result of pre-vetting checks we are required to undertake on staff,trustees and volunteers or due to information which we may acquire during the course of their employment or appointment. - 6.5.3 In addition, from time to time we may acquire information about criminal convictions or offences involving pupils or Parents.
+This information is not routinely collected and is only likely to be processed by the Trust in specific circumstances, for example, if a child protection issue arises or if a parent / carer is involved in a criminal matter. - 6.5.4 Where appropriate, such information may be shared with external agencies such as the child protection team at the Local Authority, the Local Authority Designated Officer and / or the Police.
 Such information will only be processed to the extent that it is lawful to do so and appropriate measures will be taken to keep the Data secure.

-6.7 Transparency
+6.6 Transparency

-- 6.7.1 One of the key requirements of the UK GDPR relates to transparency.
-This means that the Trust must keep Data Subjects informed about how their Personal Data will be processed when it is collected. - 6.7.2 One of the ways we provide this information to individuals is through a privacy notice which sets out important information what we do with their Personal Data.
-The Trust has developed privacy notices for the following categories of people: - 6.7.2.1 Pupils - 6.7.2.2 Parents - 6.7.2.3 Staff Workforce (Employees, Trustees, Members, Volunteers and Contractors) - 6.7.3 The Trust wishes to adopt a layered approach to keeping people informed about how we Process their Personal Data.
+- 6.6.1 One of the key requirements of the UK GDPR relates to transparency.
+This means that Knightsfield School must keep Data Subjects informed about how their Personal Data will be processed when it is collected. - 6.6.2 One of the ways we provide this information to individuals is through a privacy notice which sets out important information what we do with their Personal Data.
+The School has developed privacy notices for the following categories of people: - 6.6.2.1 Pupils - 6.6.2.2 Parents - 6.6.2.3 Staff and Trustees - 6.6.3 Knightsfield School wishes to adopt a layered approach to keeping people informed about how we process their Personal Data.
 This means that the privacy notice is just one of the tools we will use to communicate this information.
-Trust employees are expected to use other appropriate and proportionate methods to tell individuals how their Personal Data is being processed, if Personal Data is being Processed in a way that is not envisaged by our privacy notices and / or at the point when individuals are asked to provide their Personal Data.
-For example, where Personal Data is collected about visitors to Academy premises or if we ask people to complete forms requiring them to provide their Personal Data. - 6.7.4 We will ensure that privacy notices are concise, transparent, intelligible and easily accessible; written in clear and plain language, particularly if addressed to a child; and free of charge. - 6.8 Consent - 6.8.1 The Trust must only Process Personal Data on the basis of one or more of the lawful bases set out in the UK GDPR, which include Consent.
-Consent is not the only lawful basis and there are likely to be many circumstances when we Process Personal Data and our justification for doing so is based on a lawful basis other than Consent. - 6.8.2 A Data Subject Consents to Processing of their Personal Data if they indicate agreement clearly either by a statement or positive action to the Processing.
-Consent requires affirmative action so silence, pre-ticked boxes or inactivity are unlikely to be sufficient.
-If Consent is given in a document which deals with other matters, then the Consent must be kept separate from those other matters.
+Employees are expected to use other appropriate and proportionate methods to tell individuals how their

+Personal Data is being processed if Personal Data is being processed in a way that is not envisaged by our privacy notices and / or at the point when individuals are asked to provide their Personal Data, for example, where Personal Data is collected about visitors to the premises or if we ask people to complete forms requiring them to provide their Personal Data.

+6.6.4 We will ensure that privacy notices are concise, transparent, intelligible and easily accessible; written in clear and plain language, particularly if addressed to a child; and free of charge.